 throughout the land, inhabit the second pillar.

-Bird lovers will be enchanted by the graceful, soaring birds in the Flights of Wonder performances.
+Bird lovers will be enchanted by the graceful, soaring birds in the Feathered Friends in Flight! performances.
 Visitors to the Kali River Rapids will be enlightened to the devastating effects that illegal logging operations are having on the rainforest, as they travel the churning waters of the rapids.
 Meander along the pathways of the Maharajah Jungle Trek and see some of Asia’s most exotic creatures.